 Cottage cheese is one of the most delectable grocery items out there, making a fine addition to many different types of savory dishes.
 This delicious dairy item is even a fine addition to sweet breakfast cereals, such as porridge with maple syrup and oatmeal with brown sugar.
 The cottage cheese product adds a wholesome flavor to nearly any savor meal, including Winter squash dishes and whole-grain dishes like Quinoa.
 When it comes to incorporating cottage cheese into your culinary routine, it is recommended that you verse yourself in the expiration dates relevant to this delicious dairy dish.
+How long does cottage cheese last?
 There are a few ways to check whether or not your cottage cheese is still good for use.

 The United States Department of Agriculture (USDA) is a federal organization that develops and executes laws related to farming, forestry, and food.
 It is part of the government’s executive branch.
 It is this governing body that is responsible for developing guidelines about food perishability.
 The USDA has officially stated shelf life dates for each of the major types of dairy products offered on the market.
 Cottage cheese is known by USDA guidelines to have a shelf life of approximately 10 – 14 days.
 This refers to the time that the product can be consumed after it is initially opened.